isolis/ccnx-ping/README.md

 This is a trivial ping based on the Hello World.
 It is just a simple example, it is not meant to be complete or correct.

-Copyright 2015, Palo Alto Research Center Inc.
+Copyright 2015,2016 Palo Alto Research Center Inc.

 Building
 -----

-This code assumes an Ubuntu 14.04 with the CCNx binary distribution installed.
+This code assumes an Ubuntu 14.04 with CCNx installed.
 It is meant to show a simple example of a makefile and the libraries required to build a simple piece of software.

+You will need to set the location of the CCNx libraries by setting the `CCNX_HOME` environemnt variable.
+If needed, the `LIBEVENT_HOME` environment variable can be set to point to where Libevent has been installed.

+To compile, type make.

 Running
 ----